 Welcome to the Home Page of the Committee for Education.
-The Committee was established to advise and assist the Minister for Education, John O’Dowd MLA, on matters within his responsibility as a Minister.
-The Committee undertakes a scrutiny, policy development and consultation role with respect to the Department of Education and plays a key role in the consideration and development of legislation.
-The Committee Chairperson is Miss Michelle McIlveen.
+The Committee was established to advise and assist the Minister of Education, Peter Weir MLA on matters within his responsibility.
+The Committee undertakes a scrutiny, policy development and consultation role with respect to the Department for Education and plays a key role in the consideration and development of legislation.
+The Committee Chairperson is Barry McElduff MLA.

 Here you will find information about the Committee membership and the work of the Committee.

-The Committee for Education will hold its next meeting on Wednesday 28 January, 2015 in W5 at the Odyssey, Belfast.
+The Committee for Education will hold its next meeting on Wednesday 18 January 2017 at 10:00am in Room 30, Parliament Buildings.